inspec/inspec-prime/lib/plugins/inspec-license/README.md

 ### What This Plugin Does

-This plugin consists has the following subcommands:
+This plugin consists of the following subcommands:

 1. `add`: helps to add a new license
 2. `list`: helps to list all the licenses for the current user